 I’d say the lion’s share of people that come to The Philippines already have a source of income, whether it be a pension, a VA Check, SSA/I, or something.
 That’s why traditionally, the Philippines has been known as a retirement destination.

-But that’s changing. ;)More and more millennials, like me, decided to spend our young lives exploring rather than in a cubicle so we still need income.
-If that’s you then read further.
+But that’s changing.
+Like me, more and more millennials decided to spend our young lives exploring rather than in a cubicle, so we still need income.
+If that’s, you then read further.

 How to Make Money in The Philippines if You’re a Foreigner

-It’s very hard to get a job here and honestly unless you have some highly sought after skill/ability the pay will be so low it won’t be worth your time.
-That’s why I did some research and these are my best ways to make money in The Philippines for expats.
+It’s tough to get a job here, and honestly, unless you have some highly sought-after skill/ability, the pay will be so low it won’t be worth your time.
+That’s why I did some research, and these are my best ways to make money in The Philippines for expats.

 - Work at a Call Center